Rick Wakeman's Criminal Record: Recording

 The album was recorded at Mountain Studios from April to June 1977 with John Timperley as engineer and mixer and Dave Richards as assistant engineer.
 Wakeman put his keyboard parts down first, followed by bass guitar and drums.
 Squire and Yes drummer Alan White agreed to play the respective parts, and are featured on side one of the album.
 However, instead of giving Squire and White preconceived music or ideas on what to play, Wakeman told the pair to record what they wanted on top of the keyboards, thereby giving them complete control of what they played.
 He added: "I deliberately didn't go anywhere near the studio. [...]
 The first time I heard it was after about ten days, I can't even remember where I went.
 I didn't even stay in Switzerland!"

 After Richards informed Wakeman of the completion of the bass and drum parts, Wakeman returned to the studio and enjoyed listening back to the songs transformed as it felt like he was listening to them for the first time.
 He remembered White called him "some gynaecological term" as the music continually varied in pace and he had refused to use a click track due to his distaste of them.
 Wakeman praised Squire in particular as he contributed some interesting parts that he would not have thought to write.
-Wakeman was so pleased with Squire and White's performance, he wished to re-record and re-arrange some of his keyboard parts, but there were insufficient tracks left to use and no more budget.
-The final parts were put down by percussionist Frank Ricotti, who added timpani and tuned percussion, and comedian Bill Oddie of The Goodies fame, who provided record a humorous, tongue-in-cheek lyric for "The Breathalyser".
+Wakeman was so pleased with Squire and White's performance that he wished to re-record and re-arrange some of his keyboard parts, but there were insufficient tracks left to use and no more budget.
+The final parts were put down by percussionist Frank Ricotti, who added timpani and tuned percussion, and comedian Bill Oddie of The Goodies fame, who provided a humorous, tongue-in-cheek lyric for "The Breathalyser".
 Both were recorded in the course of a day.